safer-r/saferGG/README.md

 #### HOW TO USE IT

-Download the desired Tagged version, never the current master.
+1) Download the desired Tagged version, never the current master, at https://gitlab.pasteur.fr/gmillot/cute_little_R_functions/-/tags

-Source the cute_little_R_functions.R into R/RStudio to have the functions available in the working environment.
+2) Directly source the cute_little_R_functions.R into R/RStudio to have the functions available in the working environment, using for instance source("https://gitlab.pasteur.fr/gmillot/cute_little_R_functions/raw/v6.0.0/cute_little_R_functions.R")

 Description of the functions is at the beginning of the function body.
 To obtain it: